raspberrypilearning/generic-python-turtle-moving-without-drawing/en/step_1.md

 Sometimes you need to move a turtle around the screen without drawing.

-To lift the pen use:
+To lift the pen, use:

 ```python
 turtle.penup()
 ```
-Then you can use movement commands such as `forward`, `back` and `goto` to move around the screen without drawing.
+Then you can use movement commands such as `forward`, `back`, and `goto` to move around the screen without drawing.

-To start drawing again use:
+To start drawing again, use:

 ```python
 turtle.pendown()